Shakib Al Hasan: Captaincy record

+Test

-He was the standing captain in the first test against West Indies in 2009, when regular captain Mashrafe Mortaza left the field on the first day due injury.
+He was the standing captain in the first test against West Indies in 2009 when regular captain Mashrafe Mortaza left the field on the first day due to injury.
 Bangladesh went on to win the test match which was the first away test win for Bangladesh.
-He also captained the team for the second test as well and leading the team to win the match and consequently winning the series, which was their first away test series win also.
-He was named Player of the series for his all-round performance.
+He also captained the team for the second test as well, leading the team to win the match and consequently the series, which was also their first away test series win.
+He was named Player of the Series for his all-round performance.